Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 This framing does not dissolve the difficulty of the hypothesis.
 It does something more useful: it locates the difficulty precisely, and at the correct level.

 The hypothesis is hard not because the function is complicated, but because the proof requires showing that the generative layer — primes as irreducible Distinctions — has the Boundary symmetry built in as a structural necessity, not merely exhibited at the aggregate output.
-This is the gap between Interpretation (釋) and Regime (度): the regime boundary is visible and empirically confirmed across all computed zeros; the derivation of that boundary from the interpretive structure of the primes — from what it means for a Distinction to be irreducible — is the missing bridge.
+This is the gap between Interpretation and Regime : the regime boundary is visible and empirically confirmed across all computed zeros; the derivation of that boundary from the interpretive structure of the primes — from what it means for a Distinction to be irreducible — is the missing bridge.

 The four pillars of the Distinction stage are all present in the number system.
-Interpretation (what number means as formalised Distinction), Structure (the prime-reduction architecture of the integers via the Euler product), Regime (the arithmetic constraints, unique factorisation, and the functional equation), Operation (the zeta function and its zeros).
+Interpretation (what number means as formalised Distinction), Structure (the prime-reduction architecture of the integers via the Euler product), Regime (the arithmetic constraints, unique factorisation, and the functional equation), Realisation (the zeta function and its zeros).
 Three pillar-pairs are closed.
 The closure between Interpretation and Regime — the proof that prime distribution *necessarily* enforces the Boundary — is what a proof of RH would complete.

 When the four dimensions are co-present and aligned, a system endures.
 The number system has endured.
 The Riemann Hypothesis is the test of whether its deepest constraint is absolute or merely persistent — and those are not the same thing.